RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Experiments and Benchmarks

 \paragraph{Benchmark results}

-The results in Table~\ref{tab: be_results} reveal that mainstream models achieve only modest performance in terms of BACC and F1-score, with the best results reaching 0.622 and 0.314, respectively (MedMamba), indicating limited robustness in distinguishing BE from nonBE cases.
-In contrast, the DOR exhibits considerable variability across models, peaking at 3.841 (MedMamba).
-Notably, some models (e.g., LeViT) achieve high DOR values despite extremely low sensitivity, reflecting a bias toward negative predictions that artificially inflates the DOR.
-This inconsistency between BACC and DOR underscores the difficulty of the task, likely stemming from extreme class imbalance and the subtle radiographic presentation of BE.
-The confusion matrices in Fig.~\ref{fig: be_results} provide a fine-grained view of each model's classification behavior.
-All models display a clear asymmetry in performance between the majority class (nonBE) and the minority class (BE), further illustrating the inherent class imbalance and the challenge of detecting subtle BE features.
+The results in Table~\ref{tab: be_results} reveal that mainstream models achieve only modest performance in terms of BACC and F1-score, with the best results reaching 52.64\% (MobileViT) and 12.40\% (EfficientFormer), respectively, indicating limited robustness in distinguishing BE from nonBE cases.
+In contrast, the DOR exhibits considerable variability across models, peaking at 5.89 (MedMamba).
+Notably, some models (e.g., ConvKAN) achieve relatively high specificity (94.70\%) while suffering from extremely low sensitivity (3.82\%), reflecting a strong bias toward negative predictions.
+This inconsistency across metrics underscores the difficulty of the task, likely stemming from extreme class imbalance and the subtle radiographic presentation of BE.
+The confusion matrices in Fig.~\ref{fig: be_results} further illustrate this imbalance, showing that all models consistently perform better on the majority class (nonBE) than on the minority class (BE), highlighting the inherent challenge of detecting subtle BE features.

 Future research should further focus on enhancing the model's ability to detect subtle BE features under highly imbalanced data conditions.
 In clinical practice, early or mild BE lesions typically exhibit low visibility, presenting as small and inconspicuous regions that are easily confounded by overlapping bones, imaging artifacts, or noise.
 Although advanced BE lesions are more prominent in size, they often co-occur with other RA manifestations such as joint space narrowing and osteophyte formation, introducing additional sources of interference.
 These challenges collectively complicate the end-to-end scoring process for BE across different stages of the disease.
 To improve model performance on such difficult samples, future efforts may explore targeted augmentation strategies for minority classes or develop architectures capable of extracting weak pathological signals.
 Such advancements would enhance both the sensitivity and robustness of RA imaging assessment tools, thereby promoting their clinical applicability and translational value.